lihaoyi/macropy/readme.md

 This is an implementation of a singly linked [cons list](http://en.wikipedia.org/wiki/Cons), providing both `head` and `tail` ([LISP](https://en.wikipedia.org/wiki/LISP)'s `car` and `cdr`) as well as the ability to get the `len` or `iter` for the list.

-As the classes `Nil` are `Cons` are nested within `List`, both of them get transformed into top-level classes which inherit from it.
+As the classes `Nil` are `Cons` are nested within `List`, both of them get transformed into case  classes which inherit from it.
 This nesting can go arbitrarily deep.

-Overall, case classes are similar to Python's [`namedtuple`](http://docs.python.org/2/library/collections.html#collections.namedtuple), but on steroids (methods, inheritence, etc.), and provides the programmer with a much better experience.
+Overall, case classes are similar to Python's [`namedtuple`](http://docs.python.org/2/library/collections.html#collections.namedtuple), but far more flexible (methods, inheritence, etc.), and provides the programmer with a much better experience.

 Pattern Matching
 ----------------